cdbdev/debian/wiki/source_to_deb.md

 ```bash
 $ debuild -us -uc
 ```
 That last command may take a minute or an hour or three hours.
 It all depends on the size of the package and your own hardware.
-Once the command finishes, a .deb file is created and you can install it (as root) with:
+Once the command finishes, 1 or more .deb file are created.

 ## Install the DEB file
 You can install a deb by running the following command:
 ```bash
 dpkg -i <packagename>_<version>_<architecture>.deb
 ```
 This works if the package does not have other dependencies that were created during build.
 If there are other generated dependencies, the best method to use is `local-apt-repository`.
+Just copy all the .deb files tot the necessary location (see prerequisites)..

 ## Remove build dependencies
 ```bash